Group conversations are daunting for beginners.

 Some days ago I was sitting in a cool bar having a beer and laughing along with the guys.

-Of course it helped we were talking about women, but that’s no guarantee of great group conversation as we will see.
+Of course, the fact that we were talking about women contributed to that group’s engagement, but… That’s no guarantee of great group conversation as we shall see.

 Party Pooper had effectively managed to bring the group from cohesive and engaged to removed and disjointed.